 That October day I went to the airport straight from a church service.
 I regretted that none of the people who had been with me there could fly with me.
 At the same time, I was grateful for all who had accompanied me on this journey, though they were not with me.
 Then, on the bus, I wrote theirs names, those closest to me, thirty eight people.
 People who had encouraged me, financially supported me, had a good word for me, listened to me when I was uncertain, advised me on various issues, lent me things I needed there.
 People who had hugged me to say goodbye.
 And those who waited for my return.

 It would seem that this trip to Mozambique was just my thing.
 But that’s not true.
-You will never realize a desire that God puts into your heart by yourself.
+You will never fulfill a desire that God puts into your heart by yourself.
 God plans it in a way that you need others to accomplish it.
 But in God’s Kingdom there are enough people to help you realize God’s plan.

 In God’s Kingdom there are enough people to help you realize God’s plan.

 Besides, it was my seventh hour of travel, I still had sixteen ahead of me.
 I realized that I had brushed my teeth twelve hours earlier and would not be able to brush them before arriving.
 I had left my toothbrush and toothpaste in the main luggage.
 With all the stress I had, this realization was one too many.
-As I was trying to cope with my feelings, the stewardess returned and handed me a box, to thank me from the airline.
+As I was trying to cope with my feelings, the stewardess returned and handed me a box, to thank me for the change of seat.
 At that moment I counted on finding inside one thing – chocolate.
 I began to pull out various items necessary for the journey, such as socks, earplugs, lipstick, chocolates and…

 I must have looked absurd staring at the toothbrush and toothpaste in my hands.
 To weep on board over accessories to brush your teeth.
 But the truth of the matter is, nobody saw what had happened inside my heart.
 The toothbrush and toothpaste became the ultimate assurance from the Father that His supplies would not run out.
 Even in Mozambique.
 He cares about such details, like comfort on my trip.
 The certainty was within me that whatever I will face, He would help me.
-Then I stopped being afraid.
+This was a moment I stopped being afraid.